Ampersandnz/SE306_Project2/README.md

 Open the Unity scene called "Start".
 Unity should automatically deal with any user-specific binaries.
 Run the project.

+Only the first story level is available.
 To play, use the left and right arrow keys to move horizontally, and left click to jump.

 HOW TO PLAY (ANDROID)
 =====================

 Pull the APK file from this repository.
 Transfer to phone and install.

+Only the first story level is available.
 To play, face the phone's screen towards you and tilt left and right (like a steering wheel) to move horizontally, and tap the screen to jump.

 DOCUMENTATION
 =============